Skip to main content

 There are currently nine multiple choice questions and two free response comment questions, down from sixteen and four prior to Spring 2013.
 The number of questions was reduced in the hopes of increasing student participation / response rates.

-The multiple choice questions are:
+The multiple-choice questions are:

 1. Effectiveness organizing the course